will-lol/document-vault/English/Home Fire & Antigone/Comparitive essay.md

 "With respect, sir, he is your son."
 "With respect, James, he’s a British national who made a choice and has to face the consequences.
 As any other British national would." p.241

+"When had this phrase become so popular, “my truth”?
+Hateful expression, something so egocentric in it.
+And something so cynical, also, about all those absolute truths in the world."

+"personal animus" "He knew it to be a lie" p.245

+"James, until this thing is over I don’t have a son and I don’t have a wife.
+I have a great office of state.
+Are we clear?" p.246

+"the tie of a man assured of his own power." p.246

+"You want to protect your son.
+Of course you do.
+It’s your job.
+But it can’t be mine, not in these circumstances." p.252

+"His family.
+His goddamned family and they were the ones least able to understand." p.252

+"A way to stop drinking the jammy liquid and make it her fault." p.252

+"That within the party you have enemies rather than rivals, backers rather than supporters." p.253

+### Antigone

 # the actual essay
 *Antigone*, written by Sophocles in 441 BC was the basis for Kamila Shamsie's 2017 novel, *Home Fire*.
 Antigone is a Greek tragedy play featuring a tragic hero and a plot conformant to the attributes Greek tragedy. *Home Fire* follows the tragic hero plot outline in a series of sections, each privileging a different character in the third person restricted point of view.
 The theme of pride is explored extensively in Greek tragedy, *Antigone* and *Home Fire* are no exception to this rule.
 Both Sophocles and Shamsie warn readers of the intolerance of opposing ideas, blindness, and arrogant righteousness that can be a product of pride through the techniques and characteristics of the forms, play, and novel respectively.
 Initially, a discussion of how the relationships of the tragic heroes, Creon and Karamat contribute to this warning.
 Then, an investigation into the tragic hero archetype and it's use in *Antigone* and *Home Fire* to show this message.
 Finally, an analysis of narrative perspective and the structure of the novel in relation to it's contribution to the warning.